 - 1. PYCL 0502 Counseling Theories and Practice - 2.
 PYCL 0511 Introduction to Counseling Techniques - 3.
-PYCL 0507 Research and Evaluation for Counselors - 4.
-PYCL 0570 Ethical, Legal, and Professional Issues for Counselors
+PYCL 0570 Ethical, Legal, and Professional Issues for Counselors - 4.
+PYCL 0660 Community Mental Health

 During the formal review for matriculation, the students' academic, behavioral, interpersonal, and professional performance in the four designated courses listed above will be examined.
 Students need a grade point average of 3.0 or above in the four designated courses to be matriculated.
 Students who receive two grades below a B minus (B-) or a grade of F in any of the four designated courses will not be matriculated and will be withdrawn from graduate study.